lucas992x/spotipy-utils/README.md

 - `--user`: Spotify username (explained above), needed unless otherwise specified.
 - `--auth`: authentication mode, by default is `auto` but can be set to `manual` when opening browser has issues or is not possible at all (e.g. in CLI-only environments).

+Here are other common usages:
-All `.txt` files used as input by scripts should be placed in script's directory and contain in each row a playlist id and, optionally, additional text (e.g. playlist name) separated by space; the same format is used by `list-user-playlists.py`'s output, so it's easier to run it and pick needed playlists rather than getting ids one by one from Spotify.
+- All `.txt` files used as input by scripts should be placed in script's directory and contain in each row a playlist id and, optionally, additional text (e.g. playlist name) separated by space; the same format is used by `list-user-playlists.py`'s output, so it's easier to run it and pick needed playlists rather than getting ids one by one from Spotify.
 Examples are included in this repository.
+- All arguments that contain playlists ids should have them separated by comma.
+In some cases this argument can be `all` to work automatically on all user's playlists; some scripts don't allow this to prevent modifications on all playlists made by accident, but it's possible to automatically generate a file with all playlists by using `python list-user-playlists.py --listfile <file-name>.txt`.

 ## `export-playlists.py`
 This script exports all playlists of given user.
 Arguments: